Nexis-Network/homepage/content/docs/guides/exograph.md

 You can check the code it created by examining the `src/index.exo` file (which has a definition for the `Todo` type).
 If you would like, you can try the [yolo](https://exograph.dev/docs/cli-reference/development/yolo) mode by trying the `exo yolo` command.

-Next, let's set up the Exzo Network database.
+Next, let's set up the Nexis Network database.

-## Create the schema in Exzo Network
+## Create the schema in Nexis Network
-1. Navigate to the Exzo Network Console, select your project, and copy the connection string, which will look something like this: `postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname`.
+1. Navigate to the Nexis Network Console, select your project, and copy the connection string, which will look something like this: `postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname`.
-2. Create schema in Exzo Network using Exograph CLI:
+2. Create schema in Nexis Network using Exograph CLI:

 ```bash
 exo schema create | psql <the connection string>